fbab/cdli-gh.github.io/pages/dev-notes.md

 &nbsp;&nbsp;*This folder contains a subfolder for each event we are preparing for.
 There is also a PPT template to use for presentations.*

 │&nbsp;&nbsp;&nbsp;├── 2017 08 DH Network
-│&nbsp;&nbsp;&nbsp;├── 2017 08 Latech ACL
+│&nbsp;&nbsp;&nbsp;├── 2017 08 LaTeX ACL
 │&nbsp;&nbsp;&nbsp;└── 2018 09 CSMS
 ├── Bibliography

-&nbsp;&nbsp;*At this time, this folder contains a subfolder with some of the article in the bibliography and a document with more information about how the bibliography is organized.
-The list of titles lives on Zotero at this url: https://www.zotero.org/groups/578266/mtaac/items; Add any titles necessary as you go and put a copy of the file in the folder to share.
-Tags should be applied uniformly and all bibliographic entries cleaned.*
+&nbsp;&nbsp;*At this time, this folder contains a subfolder with some of the articles in the bibliography and a document with more information about how the bibliography is organized.
+The list of titles lives on Zotero at this url: https://www.zotero.org/groups/578266/mtaac/items.
+Add any titles necessary as you go and put a copy of the file in the folder to share.
+Tags should be applied uniformly and all bibliographical entries cleaned.*

 │&nbsp;&nbsp;&nbsp;└── files
 ├── Infrastructure